joelvaneenwyk/dmenu-rs/README.md

 ### Inspiration
 This project started with [`dmenu-calc`](https://github.com/sumnerevans/menu-calc).
 Initially, I wanted much more function than what is provided by `bc`.
-However, I found the bottleneck to be a lack of functionality and modability in `dmenu(1)` itself.
+However, I found the bottleneck to be a lack of functionality and mod-ability in `dmenu(1)` itself.
 So, the choice I had was to either mod `dmenu(1)` or rewrite it.
 Because dmenu source is horrendously annoying to read, I decided to rewrite it in a language which lends itself to writing code that is easier to modify.
 There are